jdsteinbach/jdsteinbach.github.io/_posts/2015-02-13-my-99-100-google-page-speed.md

 ## Caching

-I’m using [CloudFlare](https://www.cloudflare.com "Visit cloudflare.com") to manage DNS for this site.
+I&#8217;m using [CloudFlare](https://www.cloudflare.com "Visit cloudflare.com") to manage DNS for this site.
 For this domain, I went to “CloudFlare Settings” and clicked the “Performance Settings” tab.
-On that screen, I told CloudFlare to cache resources for 24 days (very aggressive), and minify JS, CSS, & HTML.
+On that screen, I told CloudFlare to cache resources for 24 days (very aggressive), and minify JS, CSS, &amp; HTML.
 I realize, doing this after the HTML compression trick above is probably overkill.
 I may review that, do some testing and remove the compression from Jekyll.
-We’ll see.
+We&#8217;ll see.

 ![Screenshot showing 99/100 Google Page Speed Score](/images/99-100-google-page-speed.jpg "Google Page Speed")